swiss-territorial-data-lab/proj-sda/README.md

 <br />
 </p>

+1. `prepare_aoi.py`: produce an aoi shapefile compatible with a SWISSIMAGE year and desired geographical boundaries.
-1. `prepare_data.py`: format labels and produce tiles to be processed in the OD
+2. `prepare_data.py`: format labels and produce tiles to be processed in the OD.
-2. `results_analysis.py`: plot some parameters of the detections to help understand the results (optional)
+3. `results_analysis.py`: plot some parameters of the detections to help understand the results (optional).
-3. `merge_detections.py`: merge adjacent detections cut by tiles into a single detection and attribute the class (the class of the maximum area)
+4. `merge_detections.py`: merge adjacent detections cut by tiles into a single detection and attribute the class (the class of the maximum area).
-4. `filter_detections.py`: filter detections by overlap with other vector layers.
+5. `filter_detections.py`: filter detections by overlap with other vector layers.
 The overlapping portion of the detection can be removed or a new attribute column is created to indicate the overlapping ratio with the layer of interest.
 Other information such as score, elevation, slope are also displayed.
-5. `merge_years.py`: merge all the detection layers obtained during inference by year.
+6. `merge_years.py`: merge all the detection layers obtained during inference by year.
-6. `get_dem.sh`: download the DEM of Switzerland.
+7. `get_dem.sh`: download the DEM of Switzerland.
-7. `batch_process.sh`: batch script to perform the inference workflow over several years.
+8. `batch_process.sh`: batch script to perform the inference workflow over several years.

 Object detection is performed with tools present in the [`object-detector`](https://github.com/swiss-territorial-data-lab/object-detector) git repository.